-- Press the device button for at least 10 seconds until all LEDs switch off ▶ release the button ... the device is now in programming mode. - ▶ Press the device button until the LED lights green - ▶ Press the device button for at least four seconds ... the device is reset and rebooted.
+- Press the device button for at least 10 seconds until all LED switch off ▶ release the button ... the device is now in programming mode. - Press the device button until - both LED light blue: for Integrator/DECT manager with dynamic IP settings - the right LED lights blue: for Integrator/DECT manager with fixed IP settings - the right LED lights green: for Base station - the left LED lights blue and the right LED lights green: for Base station and DECT manager - Press the device button for at least four seconds ... the device is reset and rebooted.